DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 - **Partnership** ➡️ Customers with a partner have a 13–14% lower churn rate compared to those without, regardless of gender, which suggest that relationship status is associated with higher customer retention.

 - **Payment method** ➡️ Customers using electronic checks have a churn rate of 45%, significantly higher than those using automatic methods like credit card or bank transfer (15–17%).
-This suggests that customers who are manually involved in payments may be less committed or more sensitive to pricing, which may explain the churn pattern.
-It could be worth looking into ways to encourage more customers to switch to automatic payments.
+The company might benefit by looking into ways to encourage more customers to switch to automatic payments.

 - **Tech support** ➡️ Customers with tech support churn 27% less than those without, indicating that access to support plays a role in retention.
 Especially, customers without internet service (and therefore no tech support) show an extremely low churn rate of just 0.7%.